-Coal Services and its subsidiaries are private companies, created by statute (the Coal Industry Act 2001) with statutory responsibilities, which are administered by the Minister for Resources, Energy and Utilities, and the Arts.
+Coal Services and its subsidiaries are private companies, created by statute (the Coal Industry Act 2001) with statutory responsibilities, which are administered by the Minister for Regional New South Wales, Industry and Trade.

 As a result of this combination there are in effect two regulatory regimes that Coal Services is required to adhere to.

 - Coal Services, Coal Mines Insurance (CMI) and Mines Rescue are Pty Limited companies, appropriately registered with the Australian Securities and Investment Commission (ASIC).
 Coal Services is, therefore, registered under the Corporations Act 2001 (Cth) and subject to all of the regulatory provisions of that Act.
 Compliance with ASIC’s regulations and directions is therefore mandatory regarding the operation of Coal Services, CMI and Mines Rescue.
 In order to properly comply with the regulations Coal Services engages both internal (co-sourced arrangement with Protiviti) and external (KPMG) auditors to ensure rigorous analysis and investigation of Coal Services’ operations both in relation to governance and prudential standards.